A localization of bicategories via homotopies: Introduction

-This paper deals with the situation analogue to that of \cite{Quillen}, \cite{S.paper11}, that is the construction of the localization as a quotient, but in dimension 2.
-For an arbitrary bicategory $\C$ and a family $\Sigma$ of arrows, we consider a notion of $\sigma$-homotopy between arrows of $\C$, that is a bicategorical notion of homotopy which depends only on the family $\Sigma$.
-The $\sigma$-homotopies can be thought of something that would be an actual $2$-cell if the arrows of $\Sigma$ were equivalences, and when this is the case we can associate to each $\sigma$-homotopy $H$ a $2$-cell $\widehat{H}$.
-We can apply pseudofunctors to $\sigma$-homotopies, and thus for any pseudofunctor $\C \mr{F} \cc{D}$ which maps the weak equivalences to equivalences we can construct in this way a 2-cell $\widehat{FH}$ of $\cc{D}$.
-The $\sigma$-homotopies are the basic ingredient for the following construction which we do in this paper.
+For an arbitrary bicategory $\C$ and a family $\cc{W}$ of arrows, we consider a notion of \mbox{homotopy} between arrows of $\C$, that is a bicategorical notion of homotopy which depends only on the family $\cc{W}$.
+The reader should be aware that homotopies have a direction and are in general non-invertible.
+In fact, the homotopies can be thought of as something that would be an actual $2$-cell if the arrows of $\cc{W}$ were equivalences, and when this is the case we can in fact associate to each homotopy $H$ a $2$-cell $\widehat{H}$.
+We can apply pseudofunctors to homotopies, and thus for any pseudofunctor $\C \mr{F} \cc{D}$ which maps the arrows of $\cc{W}$ to equivalences we can construct in this way a 2-cell $\widehat{FH}$ of $\cc{D}$.
+The homotopies are the basic ingredient for the following construction which we introduce in this paper.